pkronstrom/PromptSensei/README.md

 1. Open Firefox and navigate to `about:debugging`
 2. Click **"This Firefox"** in the left sidebar
 3. Click the **"Load Temporary Add-on"** button
-4. Navigate to the `firefox` folder in this project
-5. Select the `manifest.json` file
+4. Select the prompt-sensei-1.x.x.xpi
-6. The extension will be loaded and active immediately
+5. The extension will be loaded and active immediately

 **Note**: This method loads the extension temporarily and it will be removed when Firefox restarts.
 This is the standard development approach for testing unsigned extensions.